There’s too much cost and waste baked into the traditional Hollywood studio model. We have a handle on that.

 SEQUELS AND REMAKES

-Risk-averse studio executives remain dependent on the cycle of sequels and remakes, even though it is showing signs of diminishing returns.
+Risk-averse studios remain dependent on the cycle of sequels and remakes, even though it is showing signs of diminishing returns.
+As financial analyst Vasily Karasyov of J. P. Morgan said, “the cycle of sequels and remakes have played out,” and “films based on previous intellectual properties present a growing risk to industry profitability.”